ks6573/PSA/README.md

 The next iteration of this tool is to create a .dmg/.exe file to develop an application with the exact same functionality.

-# Password Strength Analyzer - Setup & Execution Guide
+# Setup & Execution Guide

 ## Step 1: Clone the Repository
 To get the latest version of the project, clone the GitHub repository to your local machine.